-During 1998, the Financial Accounting Standards Board issued Statement of Financial Accounting Standards No. 133, "Accounting for Derivative Instruments and Hedging Activities" (as amended by SFAS No. 137, "Accounting for Derivative Instruments and Hedging Activities--Deferral of the Effective Date of FASB Statement No. 133"), which is effective for all fiscal years beginning after June 15, 2000.
+During 1998, the Financial Accounting Standards Board issued Statement of Financial Accounting Standard No. 133, "Accounting for Derivative Instruments and Hedging Activities" (as amended by SFAS No. 138, "Accounting for Certain Derivative Instruments and Certain Hedging Activities"), which is effective for all fiscal years beginning after June 15, 2000.
 SFAS No. 133 establishes a comprehensive standard for the recognition and measurement of derivative instruments and hedging activities.
 We do not expect the adoption of the new standard to have a material effect on our consolidated financial position, liquidity, or results of operations.